 One of his toes was once hammered off by a spectator.
 Unfortunately, David is actually oriented the wrong way for the best public viewing.
 As visitors approach, they see the often photographed angle facing his hips and chest.
 But the view Michelangelo intended was facing him from the right.
 There you see the brave David as Goliath would have – eyes glaring, muscles tense, ready to load his sling for that fateful throw.

 Such a perfect masterpiece is not just a piece of art for Florence, but an eternal gift to the world and all its descendants.

-If you enjoyed this blog post please SHARE.
-Click Books in the main menu to read more by Paul Andrews.
+If you enjoyed this blog post please click on a SHARE option below.
+Click BOOKS in the main menu to read more by author Paul Andrews.